realm/realm-swift/README.md

 ## Branches

-Here is an overview of long-running branches, we use in development, which you can use when you want to use Apple's latest beta tool releases.
+Here is an overview of some long-running branches we're currently using in development, which you may wish to use.

-_:warning: Feedback is very welcome for non-released version, but please aware that we can't provide support in the same extent as we do for the official released version._
+_:warning: Feedback is very welcome for unreleased version, but please aware that we can't provide support to the same extent as we do for the official released version._

 | Branch      | Xcode Version | Swift Version | Associated PR for reference